 - Where to find Digital Marketing jobs: Check freelance websites, job boards, and Linkedin.

-As more and more companies turn towards the Internet to intensify their marketing endeavors and reach a wider target audience, digital marketing specialists’ demand is rising exponentially.
+As more and more companies turn towards the Internet to intensify their marketing endeavors and reach a broader target audience, digital marketing specialists’ demand rises exponentially.

 Want to impress your employer?
 Learn more about Digital Marketing: